vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

 Now, the query is significantly faster, but also uses less resources during the search.
 To get latency down to 20 ms with the exact search one had to use 4 matching threads, in this case, the result latency is down to 4ms with a single matching thread.

-In this case, the approximate search returned the exact same top-1 hit, so for this query, there was no accuracy loss for the top-1 position.
+For this query example, the approximate search returned the exact same top-1 hit, so for this query, there was no accuracy loss for the top-1 position.

-A few key differences with approximate versus exact search:
+A few key differences between `exact` and `approximate` neighbor search:

 - `totalCount` is different, when using the approximate version, Vespa exposes exactly `targethits` to the configurable `first-phase` rank expression in the chosen `rank-profile`.
- The exact search is using a scoring heap during distance calculations, and documents which at some time were put on the top-k heap are exposed to first phase ranking.
+ The exact search is using a scoring heap during chunked distance calculations, and documents which at some time were put on the top-k heap are exposed to first phase ranking.
 - The search is approximate, it might not return the exact top 10 closest vectors as with exact search, this is a complex tradeoff between accuracy, query performance , and memory usage.